The Scotland Act 2016 gave us new powers relating to social security, including responsibility over certain benefits.

 - engaging with people with experience of receiving benefits, to build a social security system that works for them

-- improving benefits for carers by increasing the Carer’s Allowance and introducing a Young Carer Grant
+- improving benefits for carers by increasing the Carer’s Allowance and introducing a Young Carer Grant and a payment for carers of more than one disabled child

 - improving benefits for disabled people and people with ill health, and confirming that no assessments will be carried out by the private sector